 The bladder or bowels may empty.
 Diarrhea may seep out.
 Keeping towels under the dog may absorb messes.
 The eyes of a dead dog remain open.
 After a few minutes, it's normal for the cornea to assume a glassy appearance.
 Death rattle is not as common in dogs as it is in humans.

 Death in dogs may occur naturally or through injection of euthanasia solution by the vet.
 Most dogs are euthanized by a vet, but more and more owners are now electing hospice care for their dogs with the assistance of a vet.
 Hospice care doesn't mean that euthanasia is never considered.
-On the contrary, it is considered, but as a last option should the dog be in unmanageable pain.
+On the contrary, it is considered as a last option should the dog be in unmanageable pain.

-- When Your Dog Has Cancer: Making the Right Decisions for You and Your DogBook by Lola Ball
+- Ball, L. When Your Dog Has Cancer: Making the Right Decisions for You and Your DogBook.